 You can blame all of this on a train ride.

-A little over ten years ago, in October of 2003 to be precise, I was on a late afternoon Acela from NYC to Boston.
+Over a decade ago, in October of 2003 to be precise, I was on a late afternoon Acela from NYC to Boston.
 The Red Sox’s 2003 season had just flamed out in spectacularly infuriating but oddly predictable fashion, courtesy of Grady Little and Aaron Boone.

 I was in New Jersey when it all came crashing down.
 The company I was working for had just been acquired by another, and my prospects for continued gainful employment seemed as murky as the Newark air.
 But that was somehow the least of my worries in the aftermath of game seven of the 2003 ALCS.
 I spent three days in meetings scratching illegible notes, but my mind never emptied of the image of Tim Wakefield, slumped and slackjawed, walking off the mound at Yankee Stadium.
 In the belly of the beast, I couldn’t escape the Post headlines, the Jeter shirts, the indefatigable chatter of another Boston choke.